Tendinopathy usually results from repeated small tears or degenerative changes (sometimes with calcium deposits) that occur over years in the tendon.

 The cause of tendinitis is often unknown.
 It usually occurs in people who are middle-aged or older as the vascularity of tendons decreases; repetitive microtrauma may contribute.
 Repeated or extreme trauma (short of rupture), strain, and excessive or unaccustomed exercise probably also contribute.
 Some fluoroquinolone antibiotics may increase the risk of tendinopathy and tendon rupture.

-Bicipital tendinitis: Pain in the biceps tendon is aggravated by shoulder flexion or resisted supination of the forearm.
+Pain in the biceps tendon is aggravated by shoulder flexion or resisted supination of the forearm.
 Examiners can elicit tenderness proximally over the bicipital groove of the humerus by rolling (flipping) the bicipital tendon under their thumb.

 Injecting a sustained-release corticosteroid (eg, betamethasone 6 mg/mL, triamcinolone 40 mg/mL, methylprednisolone 20 to 40 mg/mL) in the tendon sheath may help; injection is usually indicated if pain is severe or if the problem has been chronic.
 Injection volume may range from 0.3 mL to 1 mL, depending on the site.
 An injection through the same needle of an equal or double volume of local anesthetic (eg, 1 to 2% lidocaine) confirms the diagnosis if pain is relieved immediately.
 Clinicians should be careful not to inject the tendon (which can be recognized by marked resistance to injection); doing so may weaken it, increasing risk of rupture.
-Patients are advised to rest the injected joint to reduce the slight risk of rupture.
-Infrequently, symptoms can worsen for up to 24 h after the injection.
+Patients are advised to rest the adjacent joint to reduce the slight risk of tendon rupture.
+Infrequently, symptoms can worsen for up to 24 hours after the injection.

 Repeat injections and symptomatic treatment may be required.
 Rarely, for persistent cases, particularly rotator cuff tendinitis, surgical exploration with removal of calcium deposits or tendon repair, followed by graded physical therapy, is needed.
 Occasionally, patients require surgery to release scars that limit function, remove part of a bone causing repetitive friction, or do tenosynovectomy to relieve chronic inflammation.